 Avalanche says its platform reaches peak expression after 4-6 weeks, at which point the treatment can be maintained on an ongoing basis with a continuous, steady-state level of therapeutic protein, vs. a half-dozen or so re-injections a year with current treatments.
 Based on preclinical studies, Avalanche says the therapeutic effect from its lead product AVA-101 can be maintained for at least 18 months and has potential to last for several years following treatment from a single injection.

-Regeneron agreed to pay Avalanche an undisclosed upfront cash payment, contingent payments of up to $640 million tied to development and regulatory milestones, plus a royalty on worldwide net sales of collaboration products.
+Regeneron agreed to pay Avalanche an undisclosed upfront cash payment, contingent payments of up to

 The collaboration covers up to eight distinct therapeutic targets, with Regeneron holding exclusive worldwide rights for each product it moves forward in clinical development.
 Avalanche has the option to share in development costs and profits for products directed toward two collaboration therapeutic targets it will select.